Table of contents

-People with eczema tend to have other allergic conditions such as asthma and hay fever.
-They may also be at risk for skin infections (when repeated scratching breaks the skin), irritant hand dermatitis, and allergic contact dermatitis.
+People with atopic eczema tend to have other allergic conditions such as asthma and hay fever.
+They may also be at higher risk for skin infections (when repeated scratching breaks the skin), irritant hand dermatitis, and allergic contact dermatitis.

 There may also be an increased risk of other inflammatory disorders, including inflammatory bowel disease (Crohn’s disease and ulcerative colitis), rheumatoid arthritis, and hair loss caused by a malfunctioning immune reaction (alopecia areata).
 In addition, children may experience behavioral complications such as ADHD and depression.

-The condition is triggered by outside influences.
 Some of the most common eczema triggers listed by the National Eczema Association include: